What Is Self-Awareness?

 At first, some of these questions may be difficult to answer.
 Some of them will force us to face the painful part of our memory.
 But they can help giving you some insights about yourself.

-Remember that there are no “correct” answer or the “best” interpretation.
-It’s a self-discovery and leads you to think about yourself.
+Keep in mind that there is no “correct” answer or the “best” interpretation.
+It’s a self-discovery process that leads you to dig deep within.

-To make this self-interview more effective, try writing down all these questions on paper.
+To make this self-interview more effective, try writing down all these questions on paper or in your journal.
 Try to ask yourself these questions from time to time, maybe once a month or every day and compare the difference of your answer.
-Our mind is complex and ever-changing, but it’s also beautiful to read and worth documenting.
+Our mind is complex and ever-changing, so it’s good to have something that you can look back in the future and be impressed by your mindful transformation.

 Gradually, you will be able to cultivate a higher self-awareness and build your happiness and life on a solid foundation.